AnnaR23/AnnaR23/README.md

 # 👋 Hi, I'm Anna Roda

 I'm a **Junior Full-Stack JavaScript Developer** based in Bückeburg, Germany 🇩🇪
-💻 Passionate about clean code, responsive UI, and learning new technologies.
+💻 Passionate about clean code, responsive UI, and continuous learning.

-🔍 I’m currently open to new opportunities and eager to contribute to real-world projects.
+🎓 I completed a Full-Stack JavaScript course at Hillel IT School.
+🚀 I’m currently looking for entry-level positions in **Frontend Development** or **Software Testing (QA)**.
+🧪 Open to both development and quality assurance roles — especially where I can grow, contribute, and learn.

 ---